-Behavior that, in the judgment of school administrators, is disruptive to the educational environment, including but not limited to disturbing the peace, profanity, failure to wear a face covering and/or maintain social distancing.
+Behavior that, in the judgment of school administrators, is disruptive to the educational environment, including but not limited to disturbing the peace, profanity, failure to maintain social distancing.
 More than one (1) occurrence may result in more severe consequences.

 1 st Occurrence

 Restorative Justice Meeting

 2 nd Occurrence

 Written Warning

 3 rd Occurrence

-Trespass Hearing and/or a 60-Day Trespass Warning Issued
+Trespass Hearing and/or a 60-Day Trespass Notice Issued